Sandicus/Fullstack.ChatterApp/README.md

 * Returns a messaged if user leaves the chat app.
 Ex: ("Valentin has left the chat")

 ## Prime 5 Messenger Application:
 #### Welcome to group 5's messenger web service!
-With Prime 5, you can use the 5 senses with:
+With Prime 5, you can:
-* Calling/ Video calling
-* Find a resturaunt/ places between you and your friends!
-* And so much more!
 	* Make groups
 	* Show off your interests
 	* Connect with friends